Nanite-Factory-Games/whaledrive/README.md

 # WhaleDrive

+CAUTION: this is incomplete and not ready for use yet.

 This crate is a work in progress.
 Currently it downloads the compressed layers and unpacks them for every image.
 Ideally it would decompress once and then reuse the decompressed folders, but in practice this is very difficult to do and decompressing into the output folder